AaronAugustine/machinelearnsubmit/machine_learn_project.md

 Aaron Augustine
 September 22, 2015

 #Executive Summary
 The goal of this analysis was to complete a class project project is to predict the manner in which an exercise was conducted.
-More information about this dataset is available from the website here: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).
+More information about this dataset is available from the website: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).

 The analysis will apply multiple machine learning models to predict the "classe" variable.
-From this work we found than the Random Forest model produced the best accuracy.
+From this work I found than the Random Forest model produced the best accuracy.

 #Data Analysis

 ##Download files
-First we'll start downloading the training and testing data files.
+First I started by downloading the training and testing data files.

 ```r
 #download files